 And here's why you'll be making these Chocolate Fudge Popsicles even without a birthday party on the horizon -

 - They are seriously chocolatey and feel rather decadent.
-Perfect for a sneaky (adult) treat but small enough that there’s no need for any guilt to get involved.
+Perfect for a sneaky (adult) treat but small enough that they're not too rich and overwhelming.

 - You could use some of these clever lollipop moulds but, to be honest, I went for some mini paper cups and a few wooden lollipop sticks.
 Stylishly simple, I'd say.

 - They do melt pretty quickly once they are out of the freezer, so there is plenty of opportunity for chocolate moustaches, dribbles down the chin and other red-faced hilarity.
 A napkin/plate to catch the drips goes without saying.

 - These work well as a 'cool' (did you see what I did there?) alternative dinner party dessert - especially if eating al fresco is on the cards.